Cadbury: Acquisition and subsidiary (2009–2023)

-On 7 September 2009, Kraft Foods made a £10.2 billion (US$16.2 billion) indicative takeover bid for Cadbury.
+On 7 September 2009, Kraft Foods made a £10.2 billion (US$16.2 billion) hostile takeover bid for Cadbury.
 The offer was rejected, with Cadbury stating that it undervalued the company.
 Kraft launched a formal, hostile bid for Cadbury, valuing the firm at £9.8 billion on 9 November 2009.
 The UK Business Secretary Peter Mandelson warned Kraft not to try to "make a quick buck" from the acquisition of Cadbury.

 On 19 January 2010, it was announced that Cadbury and Kraft Foods had reached a deal and that Kraft would purchase Cadbury for £8.40 per share, valuing Cadbury at £11.5bn (US$18.9bn).
 Kraft, which issued a statement stating that the deal will create a "global confectionery leader", had to borrow £7 billion (US$11.5bn) in order to finance the takeover.

 The Hershey Company, based in Pennsylvania, manufactures and distributes Cadbury-branded chocolate (but not its other confectionery) in the United States and has been reported to share Cadbury's "ethos".
 Hershey had expressed an interest in buying Cadbury because it would broaden its access to faster-growing international markets.
 But on 22 January 2010, Hershey announced that it would not counter Kraft's final offer.

 The acquisition of Cadbury faced widespread disapproval from the British public, as well as groups and organisations including trade union Unite, who fought against the acquisition of the company which, according to Prime Minister Gordon Brown, was very important to the British economy.
 Unite estimated that a takeover by Kraft could put 30,000 jobs "at risk", and UK shareholders protested over the mergers and acquisitions advisory fees charged by banks.
 Cadbury's M&A advisers were UBS, Goldman Sachs and Morgan Stanley.
 Controversially, RBS, a bank 84% owned by the United Kingdom Government, funded the Kraft takeover.

 Cadbury World exhibition at the Library of Birmingham, July 2016.
 A tribute to Shakespeare (born 22 miles (35 km) south east of the city), the miniature Shakespeare's Globe theatre (left) and a manuscript are made from Cadbury chocolate.